 Materials & Methods: Lactobacillus plantarum 299v strains were used in the experiments.
 Fifty male Wistar rats were prepared, and burn was induced in animals.
 The burn wounds were inoculated with clinical strains of MDR Pseudomonas aeruginosa in all animals and then treated daily with an eucerin ointment containing different compositions, including NaCl, imipenem, probiotic cell pellet, probiotic supernatant, and probiotic cell pellet + probiotic supernatant.
 The wound healing process was evaluated in animals after 7 days of treatment.
 Comparisons between different groups were performed using One-way ANOVA and Turkey's post hoc tests.
 Findings: After 7 days of treatment, the mean wound size in the probiotic cell pellet group was significantly lower than in the control and imipenem groups.
-Also, the mean wound size in the probiotic supernatant group.
-Histological parameters related to skin repair in the probiotic cell pellet group was less than in the control and imipenem group was less than in the control and imipenem group as better than in the control and imipenem group was better than in the control and antibiotic groups.
-Also, inflammation in the probiotic cell pellet group was less than in the control and imipenem group.
+Also, the mean wound size in the probiotic supernatant group was significantly lower than in the imipenem group.
+Histological parameters related to skin repair in the probiotic cell pellet group was better than in the control and antibiotic groups.
+Also, inflammation in the probiotic cell pellet group was less than in the control and imipenem groups.